ecluse:ecluse-core

 lastPoll :: WorkerHeartbeat -> IO (Maybe UTCTime) Source #

-The time of the worker's last successful poll, or Nothing before its first.
+The instant of the worker's last recorded progress (a successful poll or a completed job), or Nothing before its first.
 A liveness probe reads this and compares it against the wall clock.

 workerHeartbeatStaleAfter :: NominalDiffTime Source #

-How long the worker's last successful poll may be stale before the loop is considered stalled -- the staleness threshold the liveness probe applies.
+How long the worker's last recorded progress may be stale before the loop is considered stalled -- the staleness threshold the liveness probe applies.

 heartbeatHealthy :: UTCTime -> Maybe UTCTime -> Bool Source #